 • Substances toxic to dogs, including shampoos, plants, insecticides, cleaning products or other substances which are toxic to dogs.

-With the help of your vet, you can find the cause of your dog’s itching and decide on the best approach to treat or heal it.
+With the help of your vet, you can find the cause of your dog’s itching.
+They can best advise you on the best approach to treat or heal it.

 💡And with a GPS tracker strapped to your buddy’s collar, you can track which spots they’re coming back home a little extra itchy from in the first place.
 (Or have gotten their paws on food that’s likely to trigger an allergy – and an itch-fest, as a result.)